KRISHNA8824/IIITL-Elective-Selector/README.md

 # IIITL-Elective-Selector

 # IIIT-Lucknow-LIbrary-Automation
 An android application for automating the elective (floating and selection procedure) in the collage.
-The app provides an interface for the admin to circulate the electives and in the same way, students can opt for the diesired elective through the app.
+The app provides an interface for the admin to circulate the electives and in the same way, students can opt for the desired elective through the app.

 Administration Portal Features :
  1. AdminPortal